Hey, want to learn how to start veggie seeds? We’re starting seeds for our vegetable garden and want to show you how to do it.

 You can grow vegetables and herbs in the garden plot, in containers on your deck, or in flowerpots on your kitchen windowsill.
-In other words, you can grow vegetables and herbs wherever you have a sunny spot.
+In other words, you can grow your own vegetables and herbs wherever you have a sunny spot.

 Why Grow Your Own Vegetables?